-I believe that we have a dynamic relationship to nature.
-And if you pay attention, you might discover that a particular plant or animal in nature will sometimes choose us.
-They find their way into our psyche and spirit and teach us things, if we are open.
+We all have a special relationship with nature.
+If you pay attention, you might discover that a particular plant, place or animal in nature will be closely linked with our experiences.
+In fact, I believe they find their way into our psyche and spirit and teach us things, if we are open.

 Think about this for a moment.
 Let your mind drift back to your first memories.
 Is there a flower, animal or tree that is knit into the fabric of your childhood memories?
 Oftentimes the smell of a certain tree, or the droppings of its fruit, a particular wild flower, a bird or animal will come to mind.

 The ones from my Southern California childhood come easily—oak, sycamore (and even poison oak!), lemon and orange trees and flowering fuschia.
 I had day-to-day contact with these trees and flowers growing up.
 I find comfort whenever I am around them.
 Seeing them and smelling their fragrance frequently remind me of who I really am, when I get lost.
 A grand oak stood just outside our home’s back door.
 I spent hours riding a tricycle around it.
 That tree housed a family of raccoons that came down to our patio nightly to drink the water and eat the bread we left for them.
 That oak felt like the grandfather I never met.
 I felt protected around it.
 And I delighted in the acorns that fell, like jewels from heaven, to the ground each fall.